Pest plant programme

 The Pest Plant Programme has expanded and today we have five species on the list of plants that we control.

-The five weeds we control at no cost to you are:
+The five weeds we control are:

 • old Man’s Beard